Ahmed-R/Fentis/README.md

 # m
-# project for FENTIS : a RolePlayingGame
+# project for FENTIS : a RolePlayingGame display for the player/DM
-# will work on a player/DM display, in order to dematerialize the character sheet